Advice and support for those new to the Reading Scene

 A friendly, relaxed group and organised events for littles, middles, Bigs, Daddies, Mummies, Guardians and Caregivers.
 We welcome anyone who enjoys ageplay, whether that’s an occasional role or a 24/7 lifestyle, sexual or not.
 Just as long as you’re nice!

-Erotica Reading Night
+Erotica Reading Night (on hiatus)

 Third Thursday of the month – https://fetlife.com/users/8306145